codevalley/percept/README.md

-# Percept API
+# Backwave

-Percept is a web application designed to help individuals improve their self-awareness by collecting anonymous feedback from their peers.
-This repository contains the backend API implemented using Flask and MongoDB.
+Backwave is a web application designed to help individuals improve their self-awareness by collecting anonymous feedback from their peers.
+This repository contains both the backend API implemented using Flask and MongoDB, and the frontend implemented in Vue.js.

 ## Features